 The new Massachusetts Earned Sick Time Law takes effect on July 1, 2015, and will likely lead to the next wave of ‘wage and salary’ type lawsuits in Massachusetts.
 Your business needs to comply or it could be subject to civil citations of up to $25,000 per violation and individual lawsuits or class action lawsuits with severe punishments in the form of treble damages plus attorney’s fees and costs.

-Mass Sick Leave Law Requirements for Businesses:
+MA Sick Time Law Requirements for Employers:

 Beginning July 1, 2015, the Massachusetts Earned Sick Time Law ( M.G.L. c.
 149 § 148C ) becomes effective.
 The following set forth the key requirements of the law for most employers.
 Nevertheless, you should contact your corporate counsel to confirm the requirements for your business: